mtlynch/mtlynch.io/content/notes/im-still-confused-about-base/index.md

   - ethereum
 ---

-A year ago, I listented to [an interview with Jesse Pollak on an episode of _Into the Bytecode_](https://www.intothebytecode.com/jesse-pollak/).
+A year ago, I listened to [an interview with Jesse Pollak on an episode of _Into the Bytecode_](https://www.intothebytecode.com/jesse-pollak/).

 Jesse works for Coinbase, and he noticed that lots of developers building apps on top of Ethereum were solving the same problems over and over again.
 He started a project at Coinbase to create a layer on top of Etherum called Base.
 Base would get Ethereum developers up and running faster because they could use shared solutions to these common problems.